p2panda/send-to-node/README.md

 This repository consists of two separate programs `send-to-node` and `send-blob-to-node`.

+The private key used to sign the data you are creating is inside of `key.txt`, the program will read it from there.
+If the file does not exist yet, a new key will be generated and placed in this file.

 ### Send operations with `send-to-node`

 Create a `.json` file describing the operation you want to send and pipe it into `send-to-node`.
 It will read the file from stdin, sign and encode the data and publish the entry on a node.
 Alternatively you can also use the `[PATH]` argument to refer to the file.

-The private key is inside of `key.txt`, the program will read it from there.
-If the file does not exist yet, a new key will be generated and placed in this file.

 #### Arguments